Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

 - [ADD MAPPING]
     Click this button to add a mapping to the selected attribute.
 The *Add mapping* view is displayed.
 You can only add a mapping for attribute sets that are not inherited from another attribute set.
 This button is only displayed if a single checkbox of an attribute is selected.

-The list displays all attributes assigned to the selected attribute set.
-Depending on the settings, the displayed columns may vary.

 The following functions and fields are available in this section: